La Línea de la Concepción: Museums

 It stores a large collection of bullfighting posters, costumes, herds, stamps, photographs of bullfighters, and so on.

-Composed of four rooms and a chapel, Manolete hall, El Gordito hall, Antonio Duarte "Pota" lounge, El Marinero hall and the Frascuelo hall.

-With thousands of photographs, bullfight posters, marking irons, torero costumes, trophies, capes, flags, stocks, etc..

-With over 50 years of history, it can be considered one of the most important ones in the country.
-Founder: José Cabrera Duarte, a great fan of bullfighting, and a keen collector of all kinds.

 Markets

 Market retailers are temporarily relocated to an outdoor market at Avenida 20 de Abril, the Boulevard close to the Border with Gibraltar, due to the restoration and rebuilding works being carried out in the old 1880's indoor Market.

 The historical Market was of Cultural Interest and said to be one of the most charming markets in Cadiz province, not only because of its interior, with a great variety of produce shops and also an area for the many fish stalls, but also because of what was around it, with street clothing stalls and a bustling atmosphere.

-As well as the churros stands, the several tapas bars in the Market also provided early morning breakfasts, with one of the most original breakfasts found anywhere else in the province being the "Africana" from Bar Francis, one of those large bread rolls filled with meat and spices that brings anyone back to life.

-After the renovation of the historical building it is proposed to include a gastronomic eating and leisure area.